 Another example is private mortgage insurance (PMI).
 Lenders require PMI when the borrower makes less than a 20% down payment.
 The added insurance protects the lender in the case of a foreclosure, much like a security deposit on a credit card or extra insurance coverage on a financed or leased car.

-What kind of coverage do I need with a financed car?
+What kind of car insurance do I need with a financed car?

 While most states require liability insurance at the very least, many lenders and leasing companies ask you to add collision and comprehensive coverage to your policy.
 The combination of the three types of protection is called full coverage car insurance.
 On top of this, you might also be asked to add gap insurance to your policy.